By Harry Gatjens

 Special to MyEdmondsNews.com

 Two weeks ago I was interviewed for the vacant position No. 7 on the Edmonds City Council.
 I didn’t get the appointment, but I thought it might be interesting for others to get an inside view of the process.
 The story comes in three parts.
+(You can read part two here and part three here.)

 Part One: “Why Would Anyone Do This?”